Mercedes-Benz Canada to take Smart unit all-electric

-The Smart division of Mercedes-Benz Canada Inc., is going all-electric.
+The Smart division of Mercedes-Benz Canada Inc. is going all-electric.

 The sale of gasoline-powered Smart micro cars will end with the current 2017 models.
 Battery-powered Smart cars will be the only models sold when the 2018 model year sales start later this year.